astronomer/docs/astro/first-DAG-cli.md

 :::

 The winget command line tool is supported on Windows 10 1709 (build 16299) or later, and is bundled with Windows 11 and modern versions of Windows 10 by default as the App Installer.
-If you don't have winget, you can [Install the CLI on Windows](/cli/install-cli.md#install-the-astro-cli) instead.
+If you don't have winget, you can [Install the CLI on Windows manually](/cli/install-cli.md#install-the-astro-cli) instead.

 1. Make sure you have the following: